Skip to main content

 The reset button is not a leak fix

-ADRIUM Service Solutions has handled appliance work across the Tri-Valley since 2021.
-We’re CSLB licensed (#1136642), BEAR registered (#50788), and A+ rated with the BBB.
-If your disposal leak ties into the dishwasher line, that’s worth a look too.
+If the leak ties into the dishwasher line, that’s worth a look too.
 See our dishwasher repair service and the dishwasher repair guide.
-Curious about pricing first?
-Read what appliance repair costs in the Bay Area.
+Curious about what repairs cost?
+See appliance repair costs in the Bay Area.

 FAQ